WLBT Tower

 The WLBT Tower was a 610 m guy-wired aerial mast for the transmission of FM radio and TV-programs in Raymond, Mississippi, United States, for the Jackson metro area.
 The mast was constructed in 1966.
 On October 23, 1997, the mast, which was property of Cosmos Broadcasting (WLBT a local NBC affiliate), collapsed during the renovation of its guy wires.
-Three workers were killed.
+Three workers of LeBlanc & Royle were killed.
 The tower was rebuilt in 1999.